Introduction

 It is possible to pass Rust strings across FFI to foreign functions.
 However, if you are designing an API, it is usually easier to use foreign strings in the FFI and convert these to and from Rust strings internally in Rust code.

-• the length of the string must be less than or equal to its capacity,
+of the string must be less than or equal to itscapacity

-• the capacity of the string must be the correct size of the allocation,
+of the string must be the correct size of the allocation, - the first

 Note that if you are using the string types in Rust functions with foreign bindings, then you must establish these invariants in the foreign code.
 Doing so in the Rust code is likely to be unsound.